 How to become a forester

-Once you’ve earned a bachelor’s degree, you can continue the education and get your certificate through the Society of American Forests (SAF).
+Once you’ve earned a bachelor’s degree, you can continue your education and get your certificate through the Society of American Forests (SAF).

 If you do not acquire a related graduate degree, you have an option to earn a certificate that has more than five years of experience.
 You can learn more from SAF’s certificate webpage, and job-related skills